YanPina/rainfall-data-scrapping/README.md

-# Rainfall data scraping Using Python|Selenium WebDriver
+# Rainfall data scraping Using Python | Selenium WebDriver | Requests
 #### This bot automate rainfall data scraping from INMET, The National Institute of Meteorology of Brazil, to create a rainfall database with more than 700 pluviometric stations.

 ## Setup: